-The instructions that follow will guide you through the general principles of sectional garage door installation.
+The instructions below from American Veteran Garage will guide you through the general principles of overhead garage door installation.
 Be sure to follow all of the manufacturer’s instructions implicitly.
+And be sure to not hesitate to call a trained garage repair technician or an expert garage remodel technician if you have any problems.

 Follow the below steps in the installation of an overhead garage door: